 A maximum of nine semester hours of resident graduate-level credit taken at other regionally accredited institutions may be applied toward a Master's degree.
-Such credit must be evaluated as graduate-level credit by the Registrar and be approved by the graduate program advisor.
-Credit for work done by correspondence or extension will not be accepted for the graduate degree.
+This credit must be evaluated as graduate-level credit by the Registrar and approved by the graduate program advisor.

 Only credit earned with grades of "B" or better will be considered for transfer.
-Grades of "Pass" or "Credit" are acceptable unless the awarding institution certifies that such grades are equivalent to "B" or better.
-Transfer credit need not correspond with those available at The University of Tampa, but must be deemed appropriate to the M.B.A. degree.
+Grades of "Pass" or "Credit" are not acceptable unless the awarding institution certifies that such grades are equivalent to "B" or better.
+Transfer credit need not correspond with courses available at The University of Tampa, but must be deemed appropriate to the M.B.A. degree.